-OJ reference to be inserted
+1 OJ reference to be inserted

-- (35) In the interest of security of supply, the supply/demand balance in individual Member States should be monitored, and monitoring should be followed by a report on the situation at Community level, taking account of interconnection capacity between areas.
+- (32) Prior to adoption by the Commission of guidelines defining further the record keeping requirements, the Agency and the Committee of European Securities Regulators (CESR) should cooperate to investigate and advise the Commission on the content of the guidelines.
+The Agency and the CESR should also cooperate to further investigate and advise on the question whether transactions in gas supply contracts and gas derivatives should be subject to pre and/or post-trade transparency requirements and if so what the content of those requirements should be. - (33) In the interest of security of supply, the supply/demand balance in individual Member States should be monitored, and monitoring should be followed by a report on the situation at Community level, taking account of interconnection capacity between areas.
 Such monitoring should be carried out sufficiently early to enable appropriate measures to be taken if security of supply is compromised.
+The construction and maintenance of the necessary network infrastructure, including interconnection capacity, should contribute to ensuring a stable gas supply. - (34) Member States should ensure that, taking into account the necessary quality requirements, biogas and gas from biomass or other types of gas are granted non-discriminatory access to the gas system, provided such access is permanently compatible with the relevant technical rules and safety standards.
+These rules and standards should ensure, that these gases can technically and safely be injected into, and transported through the natural gas system and should also address the chemical characteristics of these gases. - (35) Long-term contracts will continue to be an important part of the gas supply of Member States and should be maintained as an option for gas supply undertakings in so far as they do not undermine the objective of this Directives and are compatible with the Treaty, including competition rules.
+It is therefore necessary to take them into account in the planning of supply and transportation capacity of gas undertakings.

-The construction and maintenance of the necessary network infrastructure, including interconnection capacity, should contribute to ensuring a stable electricity supply.
-The maintenance and construction of the necessary network infrastructure, including interconnection capacity and decentralised electricity generation, are important elements in ensuring a stable electricity supply. - (36) Member States should ensure that household customers and, where Member States deem it appropriate, small enterprises, enjoy the right to be supplied with electricity of a specified quality at clearly comparable, transparent and reasonable prices.
-In order to ensure the maintenance of the high standards of public service in the Community, all measures taken by Member States to achieve the objectives of this Directive should be regularly notified to the Commission.
+(36) In order to ensure the maintenance of high standards of public service in the Community, all measures taken by Member States to achieve the objectives of this Directive should be regularly notified to the Commission.
 The Commission should regularly publish a report analysing measures taken at national level to achieve public service objectives and comparing their effectiveness, with a view to making recommendations as regards measures to be taken at national level to achieve high public service standards.

-Member States should take the necessary measures to protect vulnerable customers in the context of the internal electricity market.
-Such measures can differ according to the particular circumstances in the Member States in question and may include specific measures relating to the payment of electricity bills, or more general measures taken in the social security system.
-When universal service is also provided to small enterprises, measures to ensure that this universal service is provided may differ according to households and small enterprises.
+Member States should ensure that when they are connected to the gas system customers are informed about their rights to be supplied with natural gas of a specified quality at reasonable prices.
+Measures taken by Member States to protect final customers may differ according to households and small and medium sized enterprises.